Teen-CS-Network/.github/profile/README.md

 2. Make your changes or improvements.
 3. Create a pull request and we'll review it!

-For more details on contributing, check out our [Contributing Guidelines](https://github.com/Teenage-Programmers/.github/blob/main/CONTRIBUTING.md).
+For more details on contributing, check out our [Contributing Guidelines](https://github.com/Teen-CS-Network/.github/blob/main/CONTRIBUTING.md).

 ## 🗣 Join the Conversation:
-Be sure to join our **[Teenage CS Network Discord Server](https://discord.gg/rXuh7MxcX2)** to connect with the community, discuss projects, and get help with coding!
+Be sure to join our **[Teen CS Network Discord Server](https://discord.gg/rXuh7MxcX2)** to connect with the community, discuss projects, and get help with coding!

 ## 🎓 Learn and Grow Together:
 - Weekly Coding Challenges